 We freelancers have a love/hate relationship with deadlines.
-We love them because there is nothing that will get your rear in a chair and your fingers typing like a looming client deadline.
+We love them because there is nothing that will get your rear in a chair and your fingers typing like a looming copywriting deadline.

 Aaaaaand we also hate them because what gets our rear in the chair are twinges of panic at the idea of not getting the work done in time.